CLI adapters

 Wrong working directory.
 Check the project’s workspace path (highest priority).
 Check the agent’s default workspace base.
 The fallback is ~/.exolvra/workspaces/{project-name}.

-Claude Code timeout.
+CLI adapter timeout.
 Increase the Timeout setting (default 900s = 15 minutes).
 For large codebases, 1800s (30 min) may be needed.
 Check if the task is too broad and split it into smaller issues.